 Sensory integration was defined by occupational therapist Anna Jean Ayres in 1972 as "the neurological process that organizes sensation from one's own body and from the environment and makes it possible to use the body effectively within the environment".
 A sensory integration therapy program on ...
 [Percept Mot Skills.
 2008.
 Enabling Devices - Sensory Space.
 AUDITORY PROCESSING DISORDER.

+Lessons are always adaptable.
+KinderArt® features many activities and lesson plans which have proven successful with children and adults with disabilities.
 In order to help those who work with special children and adults, we have listed a few appropriate activities here in one place.
 In addition, at the bottom of this page, we have provided you with links to resources specifically designed for children and adults with special needs.

 Independent Living Skills.
 Art Therapy.
 Alternative Therapies.
 Play Therapy.
 Welcome to the More Music Toolkit.